xbgmsharp/postgsail/README.md

 - Automatically capture the details of your voyages (boat speed, heading, wind speed, etc).
 - Timelapse video your trips, with or without time control.
 - Add custom notes to your logs.
-- Export to CSV or GPX or KLM and download your logs.
+- Export to CSV, GPX, GeoJSON, KML and download your logs.
 - Aggregate your trip statistics: Longest voyage, time spent at anchorages, home ports etc.
 - See your moorages on a global map, with incoming and outgoing voyages from each trip.
 - Monitor your boat (position, depth, wind, temperature, battery charge status, etc.) remotely.